docker/docs/_vendor/github.com/compose-spec/compose-spec/build.md

 Cache target is defined using the same `type=TYPE[,KEY=VALUE]` syntax defined by [`cache_from`](#cache_from).

-Unsupported cache target must be ignored and not prevent users from building image.
+Unsupported caches are ignored and don't prevent you from building images.

 ### additional_contexts